alwoh/portfolio-hugosite/content/_index.md

 Hi, I'm Alex!

-{{< blogparagraph "I'm a software engineer with an extensive background in .NET and a passion for building robust, scalable applications.
-My expertise is complemented by a drive to continuously learn new technologies, and being a collaborative team player dedicated to helping others succeed."
+{{< blogparagraph "I'm a database coordinator for marketing at a casino, where I manage and streamline data systems to support targeted campaigns and strategic decision-making.
+Alongside my current role, I continue to grow as a developer—exploring new tools, building scalable solutions, and staying curious about emerging technologies.
+I thrive in collaborative environments and bring a proactive mindset to every challenge."
 "100">}}

 On this site, you'll find